 Also, Scott Tenorman to his half-brother Cartman.

-The Monarch from The Venture Brothers wants to be Doctor Venture's Arch Enemy, but Doctor Venture doesn't consider him a threat.
+The Monarch from The Venture Bros. wants to be Doctor Venture's Arch Enemy, but Doctor Venture doesn't consider him a threat.

 Hank: What's your problem with our dad anyway?!